 The app can be found by searching the Google Play store for "Advanced Navigation Spatial Manager".
 Refer to the in-app Quick Start guide for more information.
-Contact Support if you have any questions about the Android app.
+Contact support@advancednavigation.com if you have any questions about the Android app.